-Five Colonial Sheldon Families… The Sheldon Family Association is deeply indebted the work done by Reverend Henry O. Sheldon.
+The Sheldon Family Association is deeply indebted to the work done by Reverend Henry O. Sheldon.
 He was a 19th century Methodist circuit preacher who traveled 3,000 to 4,000 miles on horseback every year in Ohio.
 In his travels, Rev. Sheldon “collected” the names and family connections of the people he met who shared his Sheldon surname.
-In organizing the data, it appears that these Sheldons were members of five apparently unrelated Sheldon lines.
-The progenitors of these lines, who came to this country in Colonial times, are:
+In organizing the data, it appears that these Sheldons were members of five Sheldon lines that came to this country during colonial times.
+The progenitors of these lines are:

 Your Sheldon Ancestors

 If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Membership Chair for help to make the connection using our database.

 To conduct a search for you, we need a Sheldon (Shelden) name, birth, marriage, or death date.
 The reason – a search for the name John Sheldon with no additional information returns 409 hits.
 A name-only search for Isaac Sheldon returns 55 hits, and Mary Sheldon, 658 hits.
 The more specific your information, the better the search!
 For search assistance, please contact our Membership Chair at firstname.lastname@example.org